New isomeric transition in $^{36}$Mg: Bridging the N=20 and N=28 islands of inversion

 We searched for isomers in all Fluorine, Neon, Sodium, Magnesium, and Aluminum isotopes shown in Fig. \ref{fig1} by analyzing the gamma rays emitted between 40 ns and 500 ns after ion implantation, correlated to each individual isotope using the PID plot (Fig. \ref{fig1}).
 We excluded the first 40 ns in order to remove the Gaussian tail of the prompt implantation "flash".
-We did not identify isomeric transitions in any F, Ne, Na, Mg, or Al isotope except for $^{36}$Mg.
+We did not identify isomeric transitions in any F, Ne, Na, Mg, or Al isotope except for $^{36}$Mg ($^{32}$Mg was outside of the separator acceptance in our experiment).
 In $^{36}$Mg, we observe a prominent gamma transition at 168 keV, see Fig. \ref{fig2}.
 The top right panel of Fig. \ref{fig2} shows the gamma spectrum between 500 and 750 keV.
-We marked several gamma lines corresponding to germanium ($\dagger$) and iron ($\S$) neutron inelastic scattering \cite{Baginova2018}, as well as the 511 keV line corresponding to positron annihilation ($\#$).
-Imposing total event multiplicity one, we expect close to no background in the 600 to 700 keV region.
-Therefore, we identified the 3(2) counts at 665 keV to the de-excitation of the first excited state in $^{36}$Mg \cite{Gade2007,Doornenbal2013,Kobayashi2014,Michimasa2014,Doornenbal2016,Crawford2019}.
-The first excited state spin and parity was confirmed to be 2$^+$ by the recent measurement of the quadrupole electromagnetic transition strength \cite{Doornenbal2016}.
-Since the 2$^+$ state in $^{36}$Mg was not observed to be isomeric, we propose the isomeric state in $^{36}$Mg decays to the 2$^+$ state via emitting the 168 keV gamma ray.
+We marked several gamma lines ($\dagger$) corresponding to neutron inelastic scattering in common HPGe materials \cite{Baginova2018}, as well as the 511 keV line corresponding to positron annihilation ($\#$).
+We observe 4(2) counts (all errors in this section are statistical at $1\sigma$ confidence level) in the energy region where the 665 keV the de-excitation of the first excited state in $^{36}$Mg \cite{Gade2007,Doornenbal2013,Kobayashi2014,Michimasa2014,Doornenbal2016,Crawford2019} would be located.
+The spin and parity of the first excited state of $^{36}$Mg was confirmed to be 2$^+$ by the recent measurement of the quadrupole electromagnetic transition strength \cite{Doornenbal2016}.
+Since the state was not observed to be isomeric, we propose the isomeric state in $^{36}$Mg decays to the 2$^+$ state via emitting the 168 keV gamma ray.
 We calculated the number of counts we would observe if the new 168 keV line and the 665 keV line form a gamma cascade.
-We observe 5(4) counts in the 168 keV peak above background.
-Using efficiencies of 1.8\% at 168 keV and 1.5\% at 665 keV we expect 4(3) counts at 665 keV, compatible with the observed 3(2) counts.
+We observe 8(4) counts in the 168 keV peak above background.
+Using efficiencies of 1.8\% at 168 keV and 1.5\% at 665 keV we expect 6(3) counts at 665 keV, compatible with the observed 4(2) counts.